Towards a theory of dissipative Dark Matter I: the Born limit: Energy loss rate

 where $\alpha$ and $\mathcal{F}_{\mathcal{Q}}^{\prime2}$ are defined in~\eqref{quadshortfermion}-\eqref{quadshortscalar2}.
 The ratios\footnote{These ratios remain unchanged for identical particle scattering as both the soft and the full energy loss rates~\eqref{fermionVshort}--\eqref{scalarphishort1} acquire the same additional prefactors, which cancels in their quotient.} of this soft expression compared to the full expression of the energy loss rate (second term in~\eqref{NRJ2}) are derived in the second row of Tab.~\ref{softtable}.
-As can be inferred from the behaviour of the soft energy differential cross-section in Fig.~\ref{softfigdipole}, the soft expression \eqref{softquad} being constant, overestimates the contribution of gauge bosons carrying energy close to $ \Lambda$, yielding a ratio larger than unity.
-For $\chi_{1}\chi_{2}\to\chi_{1}\chi_{2}\phi$ and $\tilde \chi_{1} \tilde \chi_{2}\to \tilde \chi_{1} \tilde \chi_{2}\phi$, the same approximation suppresses the non-trivial energy dependence of the full energy differential cross-section that becomes important near $\Lambda$, leading to a lower ratio compared to the other scenarios.
+As can be inferred from the behaviour of the soft energy-differential cross section in Fig.~\ref{softfigdipole}, the soft expression \eqref{softquad} being constant, overestimates the contribution of gauge bosons carrying energy close to $ \Lambda$, yielding a ratio larger than unity.
+For $\chi_{1}\chi_{2}\to\chi_{1}\chi_{2}\phi$ and $\tilde \chi_{1} \tilde \chi_{2}\to \tilde \chi_{1} \tilde \chi_{2}\phi$, the same approximation suppresses the non-trivial energy dependence of the full energy-differential cross section that becomes important near $\Lambda$, leading to a lower ratio compared to the other scenarios.